tighten/lambo/readme.md

 lambo edit-after
 ```

-The after file is interpreted as a bash script, so you can include any commands here such as installing additional composer dependencies...
+The after file is interpreted as a bash script, so you can include any commands here, such as installing additional composer dependencies...

 ```bash
 # Install additional composer dependencies as you would from the command line.